Sookeyy-12/NeuralNitro-AI/devLog.md

 - Added 2 Ray perception sensors to the Car.
 One for detecting Walls and other to detect the Checkpoints.
 - Added DetectCollision script to detect collisions with Wall and Checkpoint for rewarding/punishing the agent.
 - Added Demo for Imititation Learning. (early stage and will be updated)
+- Added Speed of the car as an observation which was earlier giving an error.